-To move a muscle, a nerve signal is sent from the brain via a nerve impulse to the muscle.
-This signal starts as an electrical signal and is changed into a chemical signal at the point where the nerve cell meets the muscle cell (the so-called neuromuscular junction).
+To move a muscle, a nerve signal is sent from the brain via a nerve impulse to the muscles.
+This signal starts as an electrical signal and is changed into a chemical signal at the point where the nerve cell meets a muscle cell (the so-called neuromuscular junction).
 One chemical that relays the nerve signal at that junction is acetylcholine.
-Once released by the nerve cells, it binds to receptors found on the surface of muscle cells signaling them to contract.
-An enzyme then degrades acetylcholine, resetting the junction so that it is ready for the next nerve signal.
+Once released by nerve cells, it binds to receptors found on the surface of muscle cells, signaling them to contract.
+An enzyme then degrades acetylcholine, resetting the neuromuscular junction so it is ready for the next nerve signal.

-Botox contains a toxin (onabotulinumtoxinA) isolated from a bacterium, which blocks the transmission of the nerve signal by preventing the release of acetylcholine from the nerve cells.
-Botox acts locally, wherever it is injected, and prevents muscle contraction.
+Botox contains a toxin isolated from a bacterium called Clostridium botulinum, which blocks the transmission of nerve signals by preventing the release of acetylcholine from nerve cells.
+Botox acts locally (where it is injected), and prevents muscle contractions.

 Botox can be used to reduce muscle stiffness, a common problem in people with SMA, by allowing muscles to relax.
-It can also be used to reduce nerve signals to the muscles of the jaw and throat that can cause problems with swallowing in people with SMA.
+It can also be used to reduce nerve signals to the muscles of the jaw and throat, which can cause problems with swallowing.

-A case study published in the journal Brain & Development described the case of a 21-year old patient with SMA type 2 with difficulty swallowing.
+A case study published in the journal Brain & Development described a 21-year-old with SMA type 2 and severe difficulty swallowing.
 A videofluoroscopic swallow study (VFSS) was performed that allowed physicians to visualize the patient’s throat as he swallowed.
-They were able to determine that spasming of the muscle, which controls the passage of food and fluids to the stomach, was causing his difficulty swallowing.
-They successfully treated the patient by injecting the muscle in question with Botox, which paralyzed this muscle and prevented further spasms.
+They were able to determine that spasming of the muscle, which controls the passage of food and fluids to the stomach, was causing his difficulty.
+They successfully added his dysphagia by injecting the muscle in question with Botox, which relaxed the muscle and prevented further spasms.
 Following treatment, the man reported a marked reduction in the frequency of choking during meals.
 The study was conducted at the Ehime University Graduate School of Medicine in Japan.

 Botox can cause minor side effects, including dry mouth, pain or irritation at the injection site, tiredness, and headache.
 Botox also can cause severe allergic reactions, including rash, welts, and breathing problems that require immediate medical attention.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.